Abjad/abjad/README.rst

     ~$ sudo apt-get install build-essential

 To install C compilation tools on OSX, we recommend simply installing XCode from the Apple App Store.
-Alternatively, you can install via `Homebrew`_ or `MacPorts`_, although this may take a significant amount of time.
+Alternatively, you can install via `Homebrew`_ although this may take a significant amount of time.

 Additionally, a few non-`Python`_ tools need to be installed in order to develop Abjad or build its documentation: `TeXLive`_, `ImageMagick`_, and